 - A poor electrical connection between the e-cigarette and atomiser

-If your coil heads is coming loose, it can allow liquid to leak out of your e-cig and up through the mouthpiece.
+My e-cig is leaking.
+What should I do?If your coil heads is coming loose, it can allow liquid to leak out of your e-cig and up through the mouthpiece.
 Faulty or old coils can also cause liquid to leak out, because they don’t vaporise it quickly enough.

-There are a few checks you should make if you’re getting e-liquid in your mouth:
+What should I do if I’m getting e-liquid in my mouth?There are a few checks you should make if you’re getting e-liquid in your mouth:

 - Check you’re not overfilling your tank

 - Make sure you’re warming up your e-cig with a few short drags before you try to get any vapour out of it